DURGADOS/REP_PYTHON/README.md

 # REP_PYTHON
-Python repository for POC purpose
+Python repository for POC purpose for ECB customer